-The measurements of the dropsondes D2-D5, which were released almost exactly along the main ABL flow direction in the MCAO, denote a deepening of the ABL from approximately 250 m near -50 km distance over the MIZ to 1250 m height at about 160 km distance over open water (Fig. 7b).
-This coincides with a potential temperature increase in the ABL from approximately 248 K to 258 K and a slight increase in both specific humidity and horizontal wind speed (Fig. 7b, d, f).
-Figure 7h denotes that clouds were presumably present in the entire ABL along the MCAO orientation and also above the ABL over the polynya region.
-In the region further downwind where the dropsondes D6-D9 were released, the ABL-averaged wind direction had turned slightly to north (see Fig. 1d), and the ABL had not deepened further with increasing fetch.
+The measurements of the D2-D5 dropsondes, which were released almost exactly along the main ABL flow direction in the MCAO, denote a deepening of the ABL from a height of approximately 250 m near -50 km distance over the MIZ to a height of 1250 m at about 160 km distance over open water (Fig. 7b).
+This coincides with a potential temperature increase in the ABL from approximately 248 to 258 K and a slight increase in both specific humidity and horizontal wind speed (Fig. 7b, d, f).
+Figure 7h shows that clouds were presumably present in the entire ABL along the MCAO orientation and also above the ABL over the polynya region.
+In the region further downwind where the D6-D9 dropsondes were released, the ABL-averaged wind direction had turned slightly to north (see Fig. 1d), and the ABL had not deepened further with increasing fetch.